-Personal, Social and Emotional development
+Personal, Social and Emotional

-Involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.
+development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.

 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
-Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
+Children are access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.